nhsengland/github-WoW/docs/ORG_WoW.md

 - Only owners can delete or transfer a repository currently
 - Third-party application access requests go to the owners to approve
 - Github Apps need to be approved by the owners

+### Not Currently Implemented but being considered

+- Base Settings changed to none with all members included in everyone team to enable optional org wide sharing of private repos
+- Enterprise Single Sign On
+- Automated setup of Repos including secret scanning etc...
+- Organisational accoutns for Owners and Team Maintainers but Personal for Members.
+- Defined responsible owners for paid aspects of GitHub experience (e.g. Actions)
+- Templates for new users, teams, third-party access requests, github apps to go through service now.
+- Working group structure and process for sign-off on organisational changes